 - Licensing third-party assets and rights for use in Brazil;

-- Technological support for the expansion of the international operations of Brazilian companies that are Embrapa's partners;
+- Technological support to expand the internationalization of Brazilian companies that have partnered with Embrapa;

 - Provision of specialized technical support.